bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 With the licensing changes around Docker Desktop I've been on a journey to investigate the possibilities of just running the Docker Engine, with other kinds of tooling and WSL 2 (Window Subsystem for Linux).
 For someone who is mostly focusing (at the moment) of leveraging this for development purposes I'm happy to not be mired in licensing woes; with an added bonus being that I get some further understanding of the 'guts' around how all of this operates.

 I've pooled together numerous sources and gone through the basic setup I followed.
-Where I have bolted together components from other articles/b
+Where I have bolted together components from other articles/blogs I have provided a detailed breakdown to cite all sources (so many thanks to everyone who has produced excellent content on this so far).

+Here's how my adventure went down, buckle up!

-## Clear Down
+## Clear Down Existing Docker Components
 ---

 Before starting, ensure you you remove any current installation of Docker Desktop (taking appropriate backup measures as required).
-Navigate to Settings -> Apps & features -> Search for Docker Destop and uninstall the current installation.
+Navigate to 'Settings -> Apps & features -> Search for Docker Destop' and select uninstall.
+With this removed, you are primed to install WSL 2 on Windows.

-## Install WSL2 (Ubuntu)
+## Install WSL 2 (Ubuntu)
 ---

+You do have options around which Linux distribution you want, but for ease and brevity (and familiarity if I am being brutally honest) I moored myself up to Ubuntu.

-To install WSL run the following command from the terminal (I'm using the terminal inside Visual Studio code).
+To install WSL run the following command from the terminal (I'm using the powershell terminal inside Visual Studio code).

 ```
 wsl --install -d ubuntu
 ```

 After running this command you should see an Ubuntu terminal pop into existence.
-Provive a default UNIX user account name of your choice and provide a password (and confirm it) when prompted.
+Provide a default UNIX user account name of your choice and provide a password (and confirm it) when prompted.

 ![[ubuntu-startup-post-installation.jpg]]